 1225 S. Boise Ave.
 (MAP and REGULATIONS)

 East Big Thompson was named Boise Bend Natural Area for the bend in the river and location along Boise Ave.
-The 12-acre property is being developed to offer a soft-surface trail loop, river access and a small parking area and is expected to open for public access later this year.
+The 12-acre property is being developed to offer a soft-surface trail loop, river access and a small parking area with kiosk map and doggie bag dispenser.

 Boise Bend lies south of the river, across from Old St. Louis Natural Area and west of Boise Ave.
 For additional reference, Winona Pool and Osborn Park are north of Boise Bend.
 The property was acquired in 2017 to preserve the riparian corridor and provide an extension of the Big Thompson trail to the east.

 Access for fishing and wildlife watching, including views of a nearby heron rookery (communal nesting area), are available along a soft-surface trail.
 Native cottonwoods and willows provide shade along the river banks and refuge for songbirds, mammals and herptiles.
 Mink, wild turkey and white-tailed deer have been spotted, and a healthy brown trout population thrives in the waterway.